MvvmCross/MvvmCross/docs/_documentation/platform/android/android-recyclerview.md

 ### Using an Item Template Selector

 An `ItemTemplateSelector` is especially useful, when wanting to show different types of ViewModels in the same list and you want to present them with different views for each different type of ViewModel.
-The idea behind the `ItemTemplateSelector` class is that you then do not have to extend the `MvxRecylcerAdapter`, to provide different Views for different ViewModel types.
+The idea behind the `ItemTemplateSelector` class is that you then do not have to extend the `MvxRecyclerAdapter`, to provide different Views for different ViewModel types.

 So let us say are trying to keep track of animals in a zoo and you want a different View for each group of Animal.
 So mammals have its own View, reptiles its own View and so on.